Real Name | Symone D. Sanders |

 - Wondering what Symone Sanders's full name is?
 Symone Sanders's full name is Symone D. Sanders

-- Symone Sanders is a(n) Strategist, Political Activist
+- What does Symone Sanders do?
+Symone Sanders's job is being a(n) Strategist, Political Activist

 - Which school did Symone Sanders go to?
 Symone Sanders attended Creighton University